 IP addresses can appear in different versions, so make sure that you use all versions of the IP address you’d like to exclude.

-IP exclusions aren't available for video campaigns, App campaigns and Smart Display campaigns.
+Note: IP exclusions aren't available for video campaigns, App campaigns, Smart Display campaigns and Discovery campaigns.

 how to exclude IP addresses